-The Synergy used additive synthesis to generate its sounds and its 74 note keyboard made it attractive to more proficient keyboard players like WENDY CARLOS who used the Synergy on ‘Digital Moonscapes’ and ‘Beauty In The Beast’.
-It was unusual in that it allowed the layering of four sounds and also possessed a four track in-built sequencer which was useful, but unfortunately lost its memory once the machine was powered down.
-Sadly, the advent of the DX7 signalled the death knell for the Synergy, costing three times less and being fully programmable…
+The Synergy used additive synthesis to generate its sounds and its 74 note keyboard made it attractive to keyboard players like WENDY CARLOS who used the Synergy on ‘Digital Moonscapes’ and ‘Beauty In The Beast’.
+It was unusual in that it allowed the layering of four sounds and also possessed a four track in-built sequencer, but unfortunately lost its memory once the machine was powered down.
+Sadly, the DX7 signalled the death knell for the Synergy, costing three times less and being fully programmable…

 Iconic example of use: WENDY CARLOS ‘Tron’ soundtrack